 BioGeneration Ventures

-BioGeneration Ventures is a Netherlands-based venture capital firm established in 2006, focusing on early-stage investments in life sciences, medical, and healthcare companies.
-The firm primarily targets start-up and early-stage life sciences ventures in the Netherlands and the broader Benelux region.
-BioGeneration Ventures distinguishes itself by offering more than just financial backing; it collaborates closely with scientists, academic institutions, entrepreneurs, and industry experts to enhance the development and commercialization of its portfolio companies' technologies.
-The firm is supported by prominent organizations such as the Netherlands Genomics Initiative and the Netherlands Organisation for Scientific Research, along with Leiden University's holding company and ABN-AMRO Capital as lead private investors.
+BioGeneration Ventures is a venture capital investment firm based in Naarden, Netherlands, specializing in the life sciences sector.
+Founded in 2006, the firm focuses on investing in Dutch start-up and early-stage companies that are developing therapeutics, medical devices, and diagnostics.
+BioGeneration Ventures emphasizes active engagement with its portfolio companies, collaborating closely with scientists, academic institutions, entrepreneurs, and industry experts to enhance the development and commercial potential of emerging technologies.
+The firm is supported by notable entities, including the Netherlands Genomics Initiative and the Netherlands Organisation for Scientific Research, as well as private investors associated with Leiden University and ABN-AMRO Capital.

 Principal